Military Divorce and BAH

 How the Allocation of Parental Responsibilities Affects BAH

-Deciding custody in a military divorce presents a variety of challenges, such as deciding how to share parental responsibilities during deployment and planning strategies to keep parents and children connected when a military parent is suddenly reassigned.
-However, many military parents don’t consider how the allocation of parental responsibilities can also affect their entitlement to BAH.
-In some cases, if a military parent does not have custody of his or her children, that parent may lose their status of having dependents for BAH calculations, and be reassigned to government quarters on base.
+Deciding custody in a military divorce presents a variety of challenges, such as determining how to share parental responsibilities during deployment and planning strategies to keep parents and children connected when a military parent is suddenly reassigned.
+However, many military parents don’t consider how allocating parental responsibilities can also affect their entitlement to BAH.
+In some cases, if a military parent does not have custody of his or her children, that parent may lose their status of having dependents for BAH calculations and be reassigned to government quarters on base.
 When that happens, the servicemember will no longer qualify for BAH military benefits.

-However, if a service member is required to pay child support, a BAH-differential (or BAF-DIFF) can be added to their military compensation to pay for their children’s housing with their former spouse.
-A member of the military is only entitled to receive BAH-DIFF payments if their monthly child support amount is higher than the BAH-DIFF rate.
+However, if a service member must pay child support, a BAH-differential (or BAF-DIFF) can be added to their military compensation to pay for their children’s housing with their former spouse.
+A military member is entitled only to receive BAH-DIFF payments if their monthly child support amount exceeds the BAH-DIFF rate.

 Using BAH Benefits in Calculating Support

 Federal law controls who is eligible for BAH benefits.
 Colorado courts cannot give a former spouse access to a servicemember’s BAH payments.
 However, that doesn’t mean they are a total loss to the non-military spouse.
 Military regulations and Colorado family law both require parents to provide for their children, even after divorce.
-BAH and the “in-kind” benefit of barracks housing both count toward a servicemember’s income when it comes to calculating both child support and alimony payments.
-This calculation can get difficult, because a servicemember living in barracks housing may still be entitled to BAF-DIFF payments in certain circumstances.
+BAH and the “in-kind” benefit of barracks housing both count toward a servicemember’s income when calculating child support and alimony payments.
+This calculation can get complicated because a servicemember living in barracks housing may still be entitled to BAF-DIFF payments in certain circumstances.

-The complexity of BAH benefits is one reason why military spouses should work with a Colorado family attorney familiar with military compensation and benefits.
+The complexity of BAH benefits is one reason military spouses should work with a Colorado family attorney familiar with military compensation and benefits.
 At Aviso Law, LLC, our military divorce lawyers are veterans themselves.
-We understand military compensation, and know the options available to servicemembers and former military spouses alike.
+We understand military compensation and the options available to servicemembers and former military spouses.
 Because of our experience, we can assist with SJA housing determinations, calculate support amounts accounting for BAH-DIFF payments and in-kind housing, and make sure military families are protected and provided for.
 We are here to serve you and your family during your military divorce.
 Contact us today to schedule a consultation.